 One of the leading causes of death in Native country is heart disease.
-We know that heart disease is caused by inactivity and unhealthy foods (particularly carbohydrate based foods, processed foods, foods high in refined sugar, saturated fat and hydrogenated oil).
+We know that heart disease is caused by inactivity and unhealthy foods (particularly carbohydrate based foods, processed foods, foods high in refined sugar, trans fat and hydrogenated oil).

 Food insecurity, depression, addiction and undiagnosed binge eating are a few of the symptoms and ailments associated with the decline in the overall health and wellbeing of Native people.
 With these challenging conditions, it is no wonder that diet-related health disparities are the leading causes of death for our people.